 - In the meantime, JV went online and looked up the address.
 After Google searching and looking through public records, he found the name associated with the address.

 - He ran a Google search on the name and found that the guy had a YouTube account where he was on film.

 - The manager called back and said that he’d talked to the driver, and provided the description.
 JV noted that it exactly matched the info on YouTube.

 - He ran the name and address through a few more searches and came up with a couple of potential phone numbers.

 At that point, he had everything he needed.
 He had the name of the person, the address, the description, and the phone number.

-The police took it all down, and he sent them over some of the search info, and they said they’d be paying the address a visit.
+The police took it all down.
+He then sent them over some of the search info.
+The police assured him that they’d be paying the address a visit.

-JV went out of town, so I haven’t been able to follow up on whether he heard anything back or looked up any arrest records (also public info), but I was very impressed.
+JV went out of town.
+I haven’t been able to follow up on whether he heard anything back or looked up any arrest records (also public info).
+Either way, I was very impressed with his tenacity

 It’s Not About The Money